jscarle/LightResults/README.md

 if (result.IsFailed)
 {
-    // The result is failed therefore IsSuccess will be false. if (result.Error.Message.Length > 0)
+    // The result is failure therefore IsSuccess will be false. if (result.Error.Message.Length > 0)
         Console.WriteLine(result.Error.Message);
     else